yanshifeng08/oss/intl.en-US/SDK Reference/Go/Bucket tagging.md

 }
 ```

-## Delete the tags added for a bucket {#section_pc6_9dz_682 .section}
+## Delete the tags added to a bucket {#section_pc6_9dz_682 .section}

-You can run the following code to delete the tags added for a bucket:
+You can run the following code to delete the tags added to a bucket:

 ``` {#codeblock_9v2_onq_jmd}
 package main